versionone/VersionOne.Build.Common/README.md

 ##Extensions
 Predefined tasks aren't enough for you?
 Don't worry, just create your script file with the next name format:

-build-ex.**OrderNumber**.script.**nameOfYourScript**.ps1
+pre.**OrderNumber**.**NameOfYourScript**.ps1
+or
+post.**OrderNumber**.**NameOfYourScript**.ps1

-Example: `build-ex.001.script.DeployToAWS.ps1`
+Example: `post.001.DeployToAWS.ps1`

-This script will be run at the very end as an extra task.
-If you have more than one, use the OrderNumber to decide the order in which they are run.
+The pre scripts are run at the very beginning, before any other task.
+Post scripts will be run at the end as an extra task.
+If you have more than one, use the OrderNumber to decide the order in which they are executed.